 - Remove from the oven again and pour over the vegetable stock.
 Return to the oven and cook until the liquid has just disappeared.
 It should take around 20 to 25 minutes.

 - Turn off the heat and carefully spoon the nuts onto a parchment paper or silicone mat lined plate.
 Spread them out in a single layer with a spoon and leave to cool.
-They will get crunchy as they cool down.
+They will get hard and crunchy as they cool down.

 - Sprinkle the potatoes with the nuts and serve.
 Some fresh thyme is nice if you have some too.